apteryxxyz/yt-channel-info/README.md

+This is a modified version of [yt-channel-info](https://github.com/FreeTubeApp/yt-channel-info) intended for myself.

 # YouTube Channel Info NodeJS Documentation
 This library is designed to receive channel data from YouTube without accessing the official API.
 <br />